Panelista-Output/panelista-articles/content/en/vasttrafik-and-panelista.md

 ### Do you work with customer insights in any other way?

 **Annelie**: Yes, we test prototypes, interview customers, send out surveys etc. Panelista's format with one question at the time generates longer and more nuanced answers compared to surveys.
 It is also nice for the customers to see the face of the person asking, rather than just seeing the name of a large company like Västtrafik.
-Now you get to see the people behind the brand.
+Now you get to see the people behind the scenes.

 **Samuel**: A video question on Panelista gives in-depth understanding.
 Not as deep as a hourlong interview with each person, but somewhere between a round of interviews and a survey.